What is network topology?

-When using a unidirectional ring topology all data flows in one direction which minimizes the risk of packet collisions.
-This is compounded by the fact that data can move through nodes at high speeds which can be expanded on when more nodes are added.
+With ring topologies, the risk of packet collisions is very low due to the use of token-based protocols, which only allow one station to transmit data at a given time.
+This is compounded by the fact that data can move through network nodes at high speeds which can be expanded on when more nodes are added.

-Dual ring topologies provide you with an extra layer of protection as they are more resistant to failures.
+Dual ring topologies provided an extra layer of protection because they were more resistant to failures.
 For instance, if a ring goes down within a node then the other ring can step up and back it up.
-Ring topologies as a whole are low cost to install.
+Ring topologies were also low cost to install.

-Even though ring topologies are extremely popular, they are very vulnerable to failure.
+One of the reasons why ring topologies were replaced is because they are very vulnerable to failure.
 The failure of one node can take the entire network out of operation.
-This means that ring topology networks need to be constantly managed to ensure that all nodes are in good health.
-However, even if your nodes are in good health your network can still be knocked offline by a transmission line failure!
+This means that ring topology networks need to be constantly managed to ensure that all network nodes are in good health.
+However, even if the nodes were in good health your network could still be knocked offline by a transmission line failure!

-Ring topologies also raise scalability concerns.
+Ring topologies also raised scalability concerns.
 For instance, bandwidth is shared by all devices within the network.
 In addition, the more devices that are added to a network the more communication delay the network experiences.
-This means that the number of devices added to a network topology needs to be monitored carefully to make sure that the network resources aren’t stretched beyond their limit.
+This means that the number of devices added to a network topology needed to be monitored carefully to make sure that the network resources weren’t stretched beyond their limit.